licensee/licensee/docs/what-we-look-at.md

 #### What about checking every single file for a copyright header?

-Because that's silly in the context of how software is developed today.
-You wouldn't put a copyright notice on each page of a book.
-Besides, it's a lot of work, as there's no standardized, cross-platform way to describe a project's license within a comment.
+It's a lot of work, as there's no standardized, cross-platform way to describe a project's license within a comment.

-Checking the actual text into version control is definitive, so that's what this project looks at.
+Checking the actual text into version control is mostly definitive, with GNU licenses as a notable exception, so that's what this project looks at.